Ozzy Osbourne: No Rest For the Wicked (1988), No More Tears (1991) and No More Tours Tour

+Ozzfest and intermittent Black Sabbath reunions

+Ozzmosis (1995)

 Osbourne's entire CD catalogue was remastered and reissued in 1995.
-In 1995 Osbourne released Ozzmosis and returned to touring, dubbing his concert performances "The Retirement Sucks Tour".
+The same year, Osbourne released Ozzmosis and resumed touring, dubbing his concert performances "The Retirement Sucks Tour".
 The album reached number 4 on the US Billboard 200.
 The RIAA certified the album gold and platinum in that same year, and double platinum in April 1999.

-The line-up on Ozzmosis was Wylde, Butler (who had just quit Black Sabbath again) and former Bad English, Steve Vai and Hardline drummer Deen Castronovo, who later joined Journey.
+The line-up on Ozzmosis was Wylde, Butler (who had recently quit Black Sabbath again), Steve Vai, and Hardline drummer Deen Castronovo, who later joined Journey.
 Keyboards were played by Rick Wakeman and producer Michael Beinhorn.
 The tour maintained Butler and Castronovo and saw Sinclair return, but a major line-up change was the introduction of former David Lee Roth guitarist Joe Holmes.
 Wylde was considering an offer to join Guns N' Roses.
 Unable to wait for a decision on Wylde's departure, Osbourne replaced him.
 In early 1996, Butler and Castronovo left.
 Inez and Randy Castillo (Lita Ford, Mötley Crüe) filled in.
 Ultimately, Faith No More's Mike Bordin and former Suicidal Tendencies and future Metallica bassist Robert Trujillo joined on drums and bass respectively.
-A greatest hits package, The Ozzman Cometh, was issued in 1997.